-To understand the respondents' perception, it becomes very important to understand their demographic characteristics, show the role of males and females in the sampled community and help to understand the ratio of their involvement in the study.
-Therefore, different demographic and socioeconomic characteristics like household gender, age, occupation, academic qualification, family size income, etc. were studied.
+To understand the perception of the respondents, it becomes very important to understand their demographic characteristics and to show the role of males and females in the sampled community, and helps to understand the ratio of their involvement in the study.
+Therefore, different demographic and socioeconomic characteristics like household gender, age, occupation, academic qualification, family size income, etc., were studied.

 As presented in Table 1, a total of 398 respondents responded to the instrument, of which 222 (55.8%) were males and 176 (44.2%) were females.
 Everyone participated in the study by completing the questionnaire.
-This shows that the affected respondents' population is predominantly male in the study area.
-From the age of the respondents studied it can be deduced that 52.8% of the respondents fell between the age bracket of 31-45 years, followed by the respondents between the age of 46-60 years with 26.6%, under 16-30 years with 13.3% and above 60 years with 7.3% respondents respectively.
-This also indicated that most respondents' ages were adequate to give reliable information on the subject matter.
+This shows that the population of the affected respondents is predominated by males in the study area.

+From the age of the respondents studied, it can be deduced that a larger percentage 210 (52.8%) of the respondents fell between the age bracket of 31-45 years, followed by the respondents between the age of 46-60 years with 106 respondents (26.6%), under 16-30 years with 53 respondents (13.3%) and above 60 years with 29 respondents (7.3%) respectively.
+This also indicated that most of the respondents' ages were adequate for them to give reliable information on the subject matter.